kbhanush/LifeCube-Ventilator/README.md

 Mobile app is built using the Ionic framework and therefore a single codebase can be used to generate compiled binaries for both Andriod and iOS.
 App is currently available in the andriod store.

 You may also need a pressure guage for calibration since that would vary with the type of bag used.
+I used a simple hand-held pressure guage I ordered from Amazon for $30.